Five Medals: War of 1812

 Through the winter of 1811–1812, Potawatomi raids were launched against settlements in southern Indiana and Illinois.
 To end the destruction, councils were called by the Americans to take place at Cahokia and Vincennes.
 Winamac and Five Medals assured the agents that the few anti-American warriors were not representative of the Potawatomi.
 Because of the influence of the pro-British chiefs, Winamac and Five Medals refused a trip to Washington.
 Tecumseh the Shawnee spoke at the council blaming Winamac and Five Medals for not controlling their warriors.
 In May, Tecumseh called an all-Indian council at Mississinewa.
 Here Five Medals realized that he no longer had control of his warriors.
 He hurried to Fort Wayne to warn the commander there.
 Here he learned that a family from his village had been attacked on their return from a trade visit to Kentucky.
 While the government obtained the family members taken prisoner and made presents for the two warriors killed, this only increased the hostility of the warriors against Five Medals.
 When Tecumseh and the Prophet moved to Prophetstown on the Tippecanoe, many of the Potawatomi warriors moved with them.

 In August 1812, the Potawatomi supported the British at the siege of Detroit, which resulted in the surrender of the Post to the British.
 Immediately, the Potawatomi laid siege to Fort Wayne.
 Five Medals was forced to support.
 Governor Harrison started troops up the Wabash River to relieve the siege, which was accomplished on September 12.
 In retaliation for the siege, Harrison sent two detachments to raid the Potawatomi villages in northern Indiana while his troops continued to Detroit.
-Major Samuel Wells (11 years old?? - inaccurate or incorrect link) led one detachment to the Elkhart where Five Medals' villages were located; because they were vacant only the crops and buildings were destroyed.
+Major Samuel Wells led one detachment to the Elkhart where Five Medals' villages were located; because they were vacant only the crops and buildings were destroyed.
 After the destruction of the village on the Elkhart River, Five Medals' people moved nearer to Detroit on the Huron River.